 All businesses and government entities that hire independent contractors must file reports with the state Employment Development Department.

 The independent contractor reporting program is designed to locate parents who are delinquent in their child support obligations.
-Businesses operating outside California are subject to this law.
+Businesses operating outside California are subject to this law as well.
 For example, an independent contractor who works in California for a business based in Texas must be reported to California's EDD.

 There is a penalty for each instance of late filing or failure to file the Report of Independent Contractors, unless there is good cause.
 The penalty increases if there is a conspiracy between the hiring entity and the independent contractor not to supply the required report or to supply a false or incomplete report.